Mendeir/C-Primer/C++Primer/Chapter02/README.md

 int month = 09, day = 07;
 ```

-**Answer:** first line of code initializes as an integer.
+**Answer:** First line of code initializes as an integer.
 Second line of code intializes as an octadecimal

 ## Exercise 2.7:
 > What values do these literals represent?
 What type does each have?